LR-97/Pudendal_Vault/Code Documentation/Python/TrajectoryFunctions.md

 	- Make a copy of *PointsArray* named *Points*
 	- Set a variable *N* equal to the first value in *PP*
 	- Define the *t* array as a linear interpolation from 0 to 1 in 3*N points
-	- In segments of N points, smooth the trajectory using the [[Bezier.py#Bezier]] function.
+	- In segments of N points, smooth the trajectory using the [[Bezier#Bezier]] function.
 	- Append the smooth segments to an array, *Q*
 	-  After smoothing all segments, set *Points* equal to *Q*
 	- Set *N* equal to the 2nd value in *PP*